lanl/PyBNF/docs/config_keys.rst

 ``de_strategy = str``
   Specifies how new parameter sets are chosen.
 Options are: ``rand1``, ``rand2``, ``best1``, ``best2``, ``all1``, ``all2``.
 The parameter set we mutate is: 'rand' - a random one, 'best' - the one with the lowest objective value, 'all' - the one we are proposing to replace (so all psets are mutated once per iteration).
 The amount of mutation is based on: '1' - 1 pair of other parameter sets :math:`(p_1-p_2)`, '2' - 2 pairs of other parameter sets :math:`(p1-p2 + p3-p4)`.
 Default: rand1

 The following options are only available with ``fit_type = de``, and serve to make the algorithm more asynchronous.
-If used, these options enable island-based differential evolution, which is asynchronous in that each island can independently proceed to the next iteration.
+If used, these options enable :ref:`island-based <alg-island>` differential evolution, which is asynchronous in that each island can independently proceed to the next iteration.

 ``islands = int``
   Number of separate populations to evolve.
 Default: 1